J4ninja/johntechtalks/content/en/Applying to an Online Masters in Computer Science.md

 +++
-title = 'Applying to OMSCS at Georgia Tec' date = 2024-12-13T09:48:12+08:00 categories = ["life", "education"] tags = ["online school", "applications"] keywords = ["gatech", "applying", "applications", "masters", "online", "ut austin"] description = "My experience in Appling to an Online Masters In Computer Science draft = true
+title = 'A Review of the Backfire G2 Black Electric Skateboard' date = 2024-12-15T03:49:12+08:00 categories = ["life", "reviews", "recommended"] tags = ["vehicle", "electric"] keywords = ["skateboard", "review", "electric", "beginner"] description = "A Review of the Backfire G2 Black Electric Skateboard as a Beginner Skater" draft = false
 +++